-I offer a 2 hour introductory course and pay as you go coaching for people not inclined to read the book and do-it-themselves.
-To date, no one has ever needed more than 3 hours total.
+I offer a 3 hour introductory course (contact me here) and pay as you go coaching for people not inclined to read the book and do-it-themselves.
+To date, no one has ever needed more than 4 hours total.
 It is that easy.
 The strategy requires some time to setup, but then it’s “set it and (mostly) forget it”; just like buy and hold should be.
 For those who do not have much seed money and want to know what tools are available to help accelerate their progress, I offer an additional advanced course.
 If you think investing and saving is way beyond your lifestyle, consider that people making poverty line incomes have successfully used this strategy.
 That’s one of the many money myths.

 About my involvement as a coach: I don’t make enough money from this for it to be anything but a hobby that makes a little money.
 The other reason I charge is because we can’t have a contract that places the responsibility for investing on the investor without doing so.
 The reason I coach is because I believe it benefits people.
 What I don’t do is provide motivation for conducting the strategy although I do discuss the psychological hurdles as part of the course.
 The psychology and the motivation are the hard part and finding tools for overcoming that comes from countless motivational materials available at any book store or library.

 What’s a payback period?
 How does it compare to Return on Investment and Internal Rate of Return?